-Even if your container is labeled as microwave-safe, you may still damage it if you put it in too much heat.
+Even if your container is labeled as microwave safe reheat only, you may still damage it if you put it in too much heat.

 If what you’re using is also labeled as a reheat-only product, ensure that you observe proper measures to ensure it retains its quality.

-When it comes to microwave-safe reheat-only containers, there are certain things that you should remember when handling them.
+When it comes to safe reheat only containers, there are certain things that you should remember when handling them.

-- Defrost your leftovers first before reheating them in your microwave-safe reheat-only containers.
+- Defrost your leftovers first before reheating them in a microwave safe container.
 You should not expose your containers too long to heat so that they won’t overheat and slowly melt.

 Does microwave safe mean oven safe?